 Visit the National Museum of Ethiopia with the world famous 'Lucy' specimen

-This morning transfer back to the airport for your flight to Bahir Dar.
-Transfer to your hotel here, the Avanti Blue Nile.
-Bahir Dar is situated on the southern side of Lake Tana and near the Blue Nile River.
-Settle in to freshen up before an afternoon boat cruise to some of the islands on Lake Tana, home to some of the oldest churches and monasteries in the world.
-Visit the 14th-century monastery Ura Kidane Mihret, most famously known for its painted maqdas and collection of crosses and crowns.
-This afternoon drive to the village of Tis Isat and see the Blue Nile Falls, a scenic waterfall created by a dam along the river a short drive outside of town.
+Transfer back to the airport this morning in preparation for your flight to Bahir Dar.
+Bahir Dar is near Lake Tana's southern side and the Blue Nile River.
+You can then check in to your hotel at Avanti Blue Nile.
+Settle in your room and freshen up before the afternoon boat cruise to some islands on Lake Tana, home to some of the oldest churches and monasteries in the world.
+Visit the 14th-century monastery Ura Kidane Mihret, renowned for its painted maqdas and collection of crosses and crowns.
+In the afternoon, drive to the village of Tis Isat and see the Blue Nile Falls, a scenic waterfall created by a dam along the river, a short drive outside town.

 Drive to Sanqaber in the Simien Mountains today for a full day of hiking and exploring the breathtaking scenery, some of the most wild in all of Ethiopia.
 Known as the 'rooftop of Africa', the Simien Mountains are one of the largest mountain ranges in all of Africa.
 Enjoy your afternoon to soak up the scenery and have a picnic lunch before you head back to Gondar.

-This morning transfer back to the Lalibela Airport for your flight on to Addis Ababa.
-Settle in to your hotel and set out with your guide to visit the Red Terror Martyrs Memorial Museum, designed as a testament to the victims of a recent dark period in Ethiopia's history under the Derg Regime.
-The museum displays a number of graphic exhibits, including skeletal remains, photos, and models of how victims were tortured and is not recommended for young children.
-From here, continue on to the Muya Abyssinia craft and see how the weavings and other handicrafts are used to create home furnishings, decor, and accessories.
+Return to Lalibela Airport in the morning for your flight to Addis Ababa.
+Check in to your hotel and leave with your guide to see the Red Terror Martyrs Memorial Museum.
+Designed as a memorial to the victims of a recent dark period in Ethiopia's history under the Derg Regime.
+The museum features a lot of disturbing exhibits that are not advisable for small children, including skeletal remains, photographs, and models of how victims were tortured.
+From here, proceed to the Muya Abyssinia craft to discover how the weavings and other handicrafts are utilized to make furniture, accessories, and other items for the home.

 Apologies for the inconvenience.
 Prices for not yet published.
 Below per person rate based on previous season.
 Contact us to confirm upcoming season pricing.